Arkansas College of Osteopathic Medicine - ARCOM

 First Year Class Matriculant's Selection Factors

-ARCOM does not discriminate on the basis of race, ethnicity, color, sex, sexual orientation, gender, gender identity, religion, national origin, age, disability, or veteran status in the recruiting and selection of students for admission.
-ARCOM seeks to recruit and admit students from Arkansas and surrounding regions who are committed to serving the rural and medically under-served areas or the state and region.
+ARCOM does not discriminate on basis of race, ethnicity, color, sex or sexual orientation, gender or gender identity, religion, national origin, age, disability, or veteran status in the recruiting and selection of students for admission.
+ARCOM seeks to recruit and admit students from Arkansas and surrounding regions who are committed to serving the rural and medically underserved areas of the state and region.

-Admission to ARCOM is competitive, selective, and designed to advance ARCOM’s mission and values.
-Any undergraduate major is acceptable as long as prerequisites are completed and taken for credit at regionally accredited college or university recognized by the U.S. Department of Education.
-Complete applications are reviewed by the Admissions Committee to evaluate a candidate’s academic ability, knowledge of and commitment to osteopathic medicine, community service, professionalism, communication skills, and personal integrity.
-Competitive applicants are scheduled for an on-campus interview.
+Admission to ARCOM is competitive, selective, and designed to advance ARCOM's mission and values.
+Any undergraduate major is acceptable as long as pre-requisites are completed and taken for credit at an accredited college/university recognized by the U.S. Department of Education.
+Complete applications are reviewed by the ARCOM Admissions Committee to evaluate a candidate's academic ability, knowledge of and commitment to osteopathic medicine, service to the community, professionalism, communication skills, and personal integrity.

 International Students Accepted?
 Does Not Accept International Students